juliogomez/devops/README.md

 # Serverless

 By now you might be wondering how do developers deal with so much complexity around containers, micro-services, schedulers, service meshes, etc… on top of their core knowledge about programming languages and software architectures.
 It sounds like way too much, huh?
-That’s exactly how they feel and they main reason why everyone looks for ways to let them focus just on their code.
+That’s exactly how they feel and the main reason why everyone's constantly looking for ways to let them focus just on their code.

 <p align="center">
 <img src="./images/serverless_confused.png">